kamui-fin/gazou/README.md

 # Gazou OCR

-Gazou is a Japanese OCR for Linux written in C++.
+Gazou is a Japanese OCR application written in C++.
 It utilizes image processing, and other parameters to improve the accuracy.
 All contributions are welcome.

 ## Installation